Today I am Devotion

 A soft lavender tendril settled on her shoulder.

 Some time later, the bottle was gone.
-She was unsure how much later, but the water had begun to run cold.
+She was unsure how much later but the water had begun to run cold.
 At the same time, growling shook up the stairs and into her hiding place.

 “Not NOW, Red!”
-She shouted back.
+She shouted.

 There was a moment of silence, and then another growl that curled into almost a full roar.